prakriti82/SKIN-CANCER-DETECTION/README.md

-# Skin Cancer Detection Model
+# Skin Cancer Detection System

-This repository contains Python code for generating a skin cancer detection model and using it to detect skin cancer from user-inputted images or videos.
-The model architecture is as follows:
+This project provides a Python-based approach for detecting skin cancer from both images and live video feeds.
+Utilizing deep learning techniques, the system classifies skin lesions into cancerous and non-cancerous categories.

+## Model Architecture

+The implemented Convolutional Neural Network (CNN) consists of multiple layers designed for feature extraction and classification:

 ```python
 model = Sequential()